zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-Different-Model.md

 ## Finding Your Model

-What you will want first is choosing a character you want and finding a model for it.
+What you will want first is to choose a character you want and find a model for it.
 For this guide, I will be swapping Zeri with Cuphead!

 You might be able to find your character by searching "(Character Name) 3D model" in Google.
 If you cannot find it, you might have to create it yourself!